Nesma-Mostafa/RNA_Kmers/Scripts/README.md

 - ```MergeNormaData.py``` this script for merge all the normal data files into one file with lable 0

 - ```MergeTumerData.py``` this script for merge all the Tumer data files into one file with lable 1

+-```MergeAllFiles``` this script to merge all the normal labeled dataset file and the tumer labeled dataset file into one file.